 Based on results from the 2011 Census, Southampton has residents from over 55 different countries.
-In the 2011 Census, 77.7% of residents recorded their ethnicity as White British, which is a decrease of 11% from 2001, suggesting the city has become more ethnically diverse.
-Just over 22% of Southampton's population are non-White British, with the biggest change being seen in the ‘Other White’ group (which includes migrants from Europe), which has increased by over 200% in last 10 years, from 5,519 to 17,461 residents (8.3%).
+77.7% of residents recorded their ethnicity as white British, which is a decrease of 11% from 2001, suggesting the city has become more ethnically diverse.
+Just over 14% of Southampton's population are non-white British with the biggest change being seen in the ‘other white’ group (which includes migrants from Europe), which has increased by over 200% in last 10 years, from 5,519 to 17,461 residents (8.3%).

 Within Southampton, there is a wide variation in ethnic diversity.
-In Bevois ward, over half of residents (55.4%) are from an ethnic group other than White British compared to 7.6% in Sholing.
-The 2018 annual census of school pupils in Southampton revealed that 37.2% of pupils were from an ethnic group other than White British.
-This has increased from 24.3% in 2010.
+In Bevois ward, over half of residents (55.4%) are from an ethnic group other than white British, compared to 7.6% in Sholing.

 According to the 2011 Census, 51.5% of the population reported their religion to be Christian, compared to just under 60% in England.
 This is a fall of approximately 14% from the 2001 Census.
 The number of people saying they have no religion rose from 21.6% to 33.5% between 2001 and 2011.

 The second largest religion in Southampton is Islam.
 In 2011, 4.2% of Southampton's population were Muslim, although there was significant variation; in Bevois ward this proportion rises to 19.5% of the population, followed by 9.6% in Bargate.
 The smallest Muslim population live in Sholing Ward (0.7%).
 Further information and data on religion in Southampton can be downloaded from the resources section below.